Wirecloud/wirecloud/docs/source/devel.rst

 SCM branches guide
 ------------------

-EzWeb uses Mercurial, a distributed source code management tool.
+Wirecloud uses Mercurial, a distributed source code management tool.
 As with other DSCM tools, it's very easy to create branches and merge them later and because of that a set of rules and guidelines are needed in order to keep insanity under control.

 There are two types of branches in the repository: